-srvctl stop ons [-verbose]
+srvctl stop ons [-clientcluster cluster_name] [-force]

-- You can only use this command with Oracle Restart. - Optionally, you can use the -verbose parameter to display detailed output.
+- · You can only use this command with Oracle Restart. - You can stop all ONS daemons, or those for a specific client cluster. - Optionally, you can use the -force parameter to stop the ONS daemons regardless of any dependencies.

-A.9.78 srvctl add scan
+srvctl add scan